Artist In Conversation

 To celebrate the final days of “Forma” by Peter Ceredig-Evans, join us in the Dust Temple Gallery for a live artist in conversation.
-Artists Peter Ceredig-Evans, Laurie Oxenford and Clayton Blake will discuss their practice, inspiration and personal stories.
+Hosted by Rebecca Ross, artists Peter Ceredig-Evans, Laurie Oxenford and Clayton Blake will discuss their practice, inspiration and personal stories.

 WHEN: Wednesday 28 October 2020